YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 These lowercase identifiers converted from constructors are supposed to be injection functions, which must be defined by the programmer somewhere in the program, otherwise there would be some compile-time error like "unbound identifier".
+This  explains why the injection function names are always differ from the corresponding constructor names by one letter: the initial letter.

 ## (T.10) Building a Library